uniflare/skbtforarma/NoGui/README.txt

 4. Configure the batch_settings.cmd file properly
 5. Start the shortcut and test it out!

-IMPORTANT: The Game install can be on any drive, but the batch_settings.bat file MUST be on C Drive in Root folder (top folder).
+IMPORTANT: The Game install can be on any drive, but the batch_settings.bat file MUST be on C Drive in Root folder (top folder): C:\batch_settings.cmd
-Note: desktop path in batch_settings.cmd is not needed, it is unused in this version)

 Please dont distribute as your own work, link back to the forum post or drop me an email: uniflare@gmail.com Problems?
 Go to the forum thread and ask there.